swedenconnect/opensaml-pkcs11/README.md

 The PKCS#11 providers that are created are instances of `sun.security.pkcs11.SunPKCS11` as described in the [Java PKCS#11 Reference Guide](https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html)

 Each private key may be represented by multiple instances of the same key stored in separate HSM modules for redundancy and load balancing.

-Each of these instances of the same key will have its own provider instance.
+The basic structure allows configuration of multiple HSM slots, where each slot holds an identical set of private keys, where each key is identified by its alias.
+The configuration options provided below is intended to initiate all HSM slots for all available private keys for a service.

 ### External config
 The external config provider is created by an instance of the `PKCS11ProvidedCfgConfiguration` class